May is FireSmart month in Quesnel and area!

 FIRESMART INFORMATION BOOTH

-Find us throughout Quesnel!
+Find us throughout Quesnel in 2023!
 Come pick up a FireSmart Begins at Home manual, learn how to carry out your own home assessment, and learn how you can get started with FireSmart-ing your home.

 Wildfire mitigation work around your home can give firefighters the best chance to defend and protect your property from wildfires, and can also substantially increase your safety and reduce the risk to life and property.